CameraTrapDetectoR/CameraTrapDetectoR/README.md

 ```
 options(timeout=200)
 ```
-If you are connected to VPN, you may also try disconnecting from VPN while downloading model weights.
+You may also need to disconnect from VPN while downloading model weights.

 ## Deploy the Model in Console